earchibong/devops_projects/tooling_website.md

   ![select_data](https://user-images.githubusercontent.com/92983658/184142648-189b9afc-36f5-4997-b5e5-032225ecf638.png)

-  - test all three browsers
+  - test all three browsers:
+  - Open the website in your browser `http://<Web-Server-Public-IP-Address-or-Public-DNS-Name>/index.php`
+  - login into the website with myuser user.
   - if connection is refused while trying to test web server ip:
-  - edit SELinux configuration: `sudo vi /etc/sysconfig/selinux`
+    - edit SELinux configuration: `sudo vi /etc/sysconfig/selinux`:
      - find the line `SELINUX=enforcing` and change to `SELINUX=disabled`
      - type the following: `sudo setenforce 0`
      - restart `httpd`
-  - also check permissions on `var/www/html`: sudo chown -R apache:apache /var/www/html && sudo chmod -R 777 /var/www/html`